Blazemeter/taurus/site/dat/docs/Apiritif.md

     <input id="inputName" placeholder="First Last" name="inputName" type="text">
 </div>
 ```
 This CSS selector .controls will select all elements with class `controls`.
-For example, wait until the element is displayed `waitByCSS(.controls)`.
+For example, wait until the element is displayed `waitForByCSS(.controls)`.
 Using attributes and their value
 ```html
  <input id="inputName" placeholder="First Last" name="inputName" type="text">